coly-technologies/coly-technologies.github.io/coly-api.md

 #### Create group<a name="create_group_link"></a>
 <hr style="background: #FE6958; height: 2px">

 Creates `Group` record and returns it.
-It requires a Group `name` and a `capacity` of persons for the group.
+It requires a Group `name` and a `capacity` of tenants for the group.

 ```http
 POST /groups